Is It Better to Put a Large Down Payment on a House?

 Is a bigger down payment always better?
 Not necessarily.
 Here are some things to consider before you put down a high down payment on a potential house:

 - You may not be able to afford it.
-Putting together that money is not an easy feat.
-It takes a lot of saving time to keep 20 percent of a typical home at hand.
+Putting together a large down payment is not an easy feat on a typical household budget.
+It takes a lot of time to save 20 percent of a typical home’s purchase price.
 This may leave you out of the market to buy a home if you wait long enough.
 By the time you save up, it may not be enough of a down payment for the same type of home you wanted.
+It may be worthwhile to choose a smaller down payment amount in order to be able to buy your first home.

 - Less budget flexibility.
 A high down payment may be great for your home, but what happens if you lose your job?
-That’s what often happened in 2008, and that led to foreclosures.
-A large down payment is not worth risking an empty savings account, or worse, an empty investment account.
+That’s what often happened during the economic crisis of 2008, and it led to many foreclosures.
+A larger down payment is not worth risking an empty savings account, or worse, an empty investment account.
+It’s important to be able to maintain cash reserves for an emergency fund in case of unexpected expenses.

 - Retirement issues.
 If you are taking out a 401(k) loan, then you may have a hard time once your retirement hits.
 Too much investment removed can end up harming your retirement fund later on in life.

 Age is a factor in how much of a down payment people have.
-For people under 30, the typical down payment for a home is only six percent of the asking price.
-People above the age of 65 could put down as much as 20 percent or more on average.
+Younger home buyers typically pay smaller down payments.
+For people under 30, the typical down payment for a home is only 8 percent of the asking price.
+People above the age of 65 typically put down 20 percent or more.

 There are different ways to calculate your down payment, so it’s good to read up on which method you should expect to use.